Changissnz/nu_merchant_principal/README.md

 the pride.
 The pride appears to have more than half-like degrees of control over its domain, but the entity's perceiving of the pride's absoluteness in control is not there.
-The entity's intuition advances them for the objective that they believe feasible of wanting to accomplish an $n$ number of steps.
+The entity's intuition advances them into the pride's domain, for the objective that they believe feasible of wanting to accomplish an $n$ number of steps.
 And the entity discovers, after attempts to fulfill some of these steps, that their objective has been foiled.
 The pride was subtle in its control, and took active measures to not appear pro-active in its guarding against the planned $n$ steps of the entity.
 The entity had different inklings on the makings and workings of the pride's structure.
-Their higher hopes for achieving their objective can be visualized by probability distributions of a high score, well passed the default fifty percent threshold.
+Their higher hopes for achieving their objective can be visualized by probability distributions of a high score, well past the default fifty percent threshold.
+Those probability distributions are either wrong or irrelevant by lack of demonstration, undemonstratable because the entity's progress was cut short.
+The
+$n$ steps that the entity strove to accomplish was considered a peril to the pride.
+The pride used the strategy of a trap posed as openness to the entity.
+And the pride's livelihood continues on, after the success of the preventative measures against the entity that may have had involved the entity's termination.
+Alternatively, the pride could have attempted to blockade the entity's entry.
+The entity's perception of the pride would have been different.
+Descriptors for this perception include "closed", "close-minded", "hostile", "overly defensive", "unfriendly", and "xenophobic".
+The entity would have had to take a different series of steps to accomplish their original objective.
+But this, alone, does not reveal much on the advantages of a pride that is open, in the manner of a trap for potential threats, or closed.
+This is an example that could be used as an argument for pride's undefinable strengths by its autonomous practice.
+What is a truth on an enduring pride, after the dealing with a threat through a combination of open and closed methodologies, is that the pride survives.